LunarKittyy/fetchquesttracker/TASKS.md

 - [x] Fix quest image aspect ratio (move to right side)
 - [x] Fix X button in settings and edit space modals
 - [x] Fix Storage Files modal X/Done buttons
+- [ ] Quite often quests dissapear (when new created)/revert (when value changed) to previous state on sync after interacted with for the first time after page load

 ## Features